Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

-Marcus Smart and the rest of the Boston Celtics take on the Miami Heat in the NBA Playoffs on Tuesday, at 8:30 PM ET.
+Marcus Smart and the rest of the Boston Celtics hit the court versus the Miami Heat in the NBA Playoffs on Thursday, at 8:30 PM ET.

-Below we will break down Smart's stats and trends, helping you make good selections on prop bets.
+With prop bets available for Smart, let's break down some stats and trends to assist you in making good predictions.

 Marcus Smart Prop Bets vs. the Heat